matplotlib/matplotlib/INSTALL.rst

 If you have installed prerequisites to nonstandard places and need to inform Matplotlib where they are, edit ``setupext.py`` and add the base dirs to the ``basedir`` dictionary entry for your ``sys.platform``;
-e.g., if the header to some required library is in ``/some/path/include/someheader.h``, put ``/some/path`` in the ``basedir`` list for your platform.
+e.g., if the header of some required library is in ``/some/path/include/someheader.h``, put ``/some/path`` in the ``basedir`` list for your platform.